0x5070/thermal-flow/README.md

 Generic ESC/POS thermal printer driver specialized for 80mm hardware.
 Overview

 This project provides a streamlined workflow to automate the printing process on ESC/POS thermal printers via network interface.
-It is designed to iterate through local directories and output images recursively using Shell scripting.
+It is designed to iterate through local directories and output images recursively using a combination of Python and Shell scripting.

 --- Usage: ---